 Papa Legba's Veve in Haitian Vodou

 Each Loa has there own veve.
 Some Loas have multiple veves that can be used.
 It is part of the ritual for the veves to become obliterated during the ceremony.
 Rituals and ceremonies should always begin with fresh veves.

 Voodoo Dolls to represent one of the Lwas (Loas)

-If you serve the Lwa you can create a Voodoo Doll to represent the Lwa
+If you serve the Lwa we can create a custom Voodoo Doll for you

 The history really has no relation to Voodoo / Vodou Religion at all.
 Even though this is the case it is still quite common to see a Voodoo doll used to represent the Lwa but, primarily in New Orleans Voodoo.

-They can be a powerful tool in Magik and should you choose to create one for a specific target do so with caution if you are not an experienced Spell
+They can be a powerful tool in Magik and should you choose to create one for a specific target do so with caution if you are not an experienced Spell caster.

 Our Goal in regard to Haitian Vodou (Voodoo)

 Simbi Solitaire Bon Lavi's snake

 Most of what the public know of Voodoo (Vodou) is based from scary movies, television shows and media.
 Most often than not it is NOT portrayed as the Religion truly is but, for "entertainment purposes" and "dramatic flare" which can be quite insulting to those who serve the Lwa in Vodou.
 Most people don't even know that Voodoo dolls are not from West Africa originally and that is thanks to the information most people are fed verses fact & truth.

 I describe it like this; Imagine you are going to see a movie but, all that you will be shown is 3 minutes of the 2 hour movie and from this randomly picked out scene you must judge the entire movie.
 THAT is what it's like when people portray Voodoo (Vodou) you see a flicker of a Ritual without knowing anything else and are expected to judge.